AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 Anything below 20, where a phred score of 20 represents a 1 in 100 chance that the call is incorrect, is considered poor quality by FastQC.
 Using `--qualified_quality_phred 15` (which is the default), means scores >= 15 are considered "qualified."
 Using the default parameters as we do here, reads will be filtered out if >40% of the bases are unqualified.
-You can read more about the quality filter functionality of fastp [here](https://github.com/OpenGene/fastp/blob/master/README.md#quality-filter).
+You can read more about the **quality filtering** functionality of fastp [here](https://github.com/OpenGene/fastp/blob/master/README.md#quality-filter).

 The Salmon documentation notes that, given the way we run `salmon quant`, quantification may be more sensitive to calls that are likely to be erroneous (of low quality) and, therefore, quality trimming may be important.
 Trimming, in contrast to filtering, refers to removing low quality base calls from the (typically 3') end of reads.
-A recent preprint from the Salmon authors ([Srivastava et al. _bioRxiv._ 2019.](https://doi.org/10.1101/657874)) notes that trimming did not effect mapping rates from random publicly available human bulk (paired-end) RNA-seq samples (they used [TrimGalore](https://github.com/FelixKrueger/TrimGalore)). fastp does have [the functionality](https://github.com/OpenGene/fastp#per-read-cutting-by-quality-score) to perform trimming using a sliding window.
+A recent preprint from the Salmon authors ([Srivastava et al. _bioRxiv._ 2019.](https://doi.org/10.1101/657874)) notes that trimming did not effect mapping rates from random publicly available human bulk (paired-end) RNA-seq samples (they used [TrimGalore](https://github.com/FelixKrueger/TrimGalore)). fastp does have [the functionality](https://github.com/OpenGene/fastp#per-read-cutting-by-quality-score) to perform trimming using a sliding window, which must be enabled.
+We are not using it here.

 _Note that there are two kinds of encoding for phred scores, phred33 and phred64.
 FastQC guessed that the file for SRR585570 uses Sanger/Illumina 1.9 encoding (phred33).
-If we had phred64 data, we'd use the `--phred64` flag._
+If we had phred64 data, we'd use the `--phred64` flag.
+You can read a little bit more about the encoding [here](http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/700/Quality_scores_in_Illumina_platform.html)._

 #### `--length_required`